United States and the Russian Revolution: Cold War implications

-Once Americans left Archangel in 1919, distrust grew between communist Russia and capitalist America as the twentieth century developed.
+Once Americans left Arkhangelsk in 1919, distrust grew between communist Russia and capitalist America as the twentieth century developed.
 At the height of the Cold War, Nikita Khrushchev recalled America's Russian Expedition by saying "We remember the grim days when American soldiers went to our soldiers headed by their generals…Never have any of our soldiers been on American soil, but your soldiers were on Russian soil.
 These are facts."
-The creation of the Cold War evolved out of World War II, but American intervention in the Russian Revolution created a sentiment between the United States and USSR that either communism or capitalism should prevail.
+The creation of the Cold War evolved out of World War II, but American intervention in the Russian Revolution created a sentiment between the United States and the Soviet Union that either communism or capitalism should prevail.

 Results

-The results of U.S. action toward the Bolsheviks and the Soviet Union created an anti-Soviet attitude in America.
-This attitude, along with the Soviet's anti-capitalism ideals, created a hostility that would remain strong throughout the rest of the century.
+The results of U.S. action toward the Bolsheviks and the Soviet Union fostered an anti-Soviet attitude in America.
+This attitude, coupled with a popular antipathy toward the Soviets' anti-capitalism ideals, created a hostility that would remain strong throughout the rest of the century.
 World War II proved to be the high point of Soviet-U.S. relations, which would quickly drop off after the war.
 Journalist Harry Schwartz sums it up in his article in the July 7, 1963 New York Times: "Soviet-United States relations since the 1917 Bolshevik Revolution have gone through almost all possible phases from warm comradeship in arms to the deepest hostility".